Track screens

 When generating screen names with multiple words, separate them using spaces, dashes, or underscores.

-For instance, use Home & Living - Home Furnishings instead of homeLivingHomeFurnishings for a sub-category in a retail app.
+For instance, use Home and Living - Home Furnishings instead of homeLivingHomeFurnishings for a sub-category in a retail app.

 Use screen template/layout names